 - A written paper or literature review based journal article(s) selected by the exam committee

-- An oral presentation open to all A&A faculty, and
+- An oral presentation open to all A&A faculty

 - Responses to questions from the committee

-Detailed departmental policies and procedures for the Qualifying Exam are available here.
-Please review this document carefully and well in advance of scheduling your exam.
+Review the Qualifying Exam detailed departmental policies and procedures carefully and well in advance of scheduling your exam.

 A Doctoral Supervisory Committee committee should be established as soon as possible after successfully passing the Qualifying Exam.
 At the very latest, the committee must be in place the quarter before the General Exam may be scheduled.
 The Chair of a student's Doctoral Supervisory Committee must hold an appointment in the A&A Department.
 (Adjunct faculty appointments are sufficient.)
 Students must notify the department's graduate program advisors as soon as they have their committee membership finalized.